By Mecha 8

 A14 Since Dana has the dominant personality, I placed

 A15 The March date was implied by “March’s sudden melt” on page 5 of Novel 19.

 A16 I figured the demolition either started late March or early April.
 It’s known that a full month was needed for the demolition and that the burial took place in May.

 A17 On pages 37-38 of Novel 19, it’s June as Rick and Lisa headed to Fokker Aerospace Base.
 The top of page 38 says they’ve been “tiptoeing around the issue of his promotion for two months...”
 I placed the promotion after the start of the demolition because it seemed more appropriate for the RDF to concentrate on promotions at that point.

 A18 Another date that originated from the Palladium roleplaying game.

 B12, B13, B14, B15, B16 Comic series The Malcontent Uprisings was the first source to explore the time period with the same name.
 Later, Novel 19 adapted material from the comic while further expanding on the time period.
 Some dates were changed in the novel.
 This entry shows one of the changed dates from 19.

 A19 My best guesstimate on the month for this entry.
 No more, no less.

-A20 I placed the hijack attempt in March 2017 since the A-bomb detonation on the 15th seemed to have taken place about a week ago.
+A20 I placed the hijack attempt in March 2017 since the A-bomb detonation on the 15th seemed to had taken place about a week ago.